Statistical Age-of-Information Optimization for Status Update over Multi-State Fading Channels: Statistical AoI Minimization for Status Update over Multi-State Fading Channels

 For a general AoI process $A(t)$, the statistical AoI, denoted by $\Delta_{\rm sta}(\theta)$, is defined as

-where $M_A(\theta)$ is the MGF of peak AoI of $A(t)$, i.e., the expectation of $e^{\theta A}$.
-Here, $\theta$ is called \emph{AoI exponent}.
-Then, the violation probability of $A$ exceeding a threshold at the tail is expected to be upper-bounded by
+where $M_A(\theta)$ is the MGF of peak AoI of $A(t)$, i.e., the expectation of $e^{\theta A}$, and $\theta$ is called \emph{AoI exponent}.
+Then, based on Chernoff-Cram\'{e}r bound, the violation probability of $A$ exceeding a threshold at the tail is upper-bounded by

 where $\sigma$ is an arbitrary positive value.
-It is worth noting that the upper-bound specified in Eq.~ (\ref{eq:Chernoff_crameir_AoI}) can be obtained via Chernoff-Cram\'{e}r bound.
 From Eq. (\ref{eq:Chernoff_crameir_AoI}), we find that as $\theta$ changes from 0 to $\infty$, the violation probability exponentially varies from 1 to 0.
-In particular, when there are not any constraints on the violation probability, i.e., $\theta = 0$, the statistical AoI reduces to the average peak AoI \cite{costa_age_2016}, that is
+In the absence of any limitations on the probability of violation ($\theta = 0$), the statistical AoI can be equated with the average peak AoI~\cite{costa_age_2016}.
+Conversely, if the tightest possible restriction is enforced on the tail violation probability ($\theta = \infty$), the statistical AoI approaches the maximum peak AoI~\cite{cao_2020_peak}.
+Mathematically, we have